 The NSF-approved current and pending support formats require person-months per year committed to the project, however, Penn’s fiscal year spans two calendar years.
 Which year should we include when reporting person-months per year?

 If you are reporting person-months that span two calendar years, you should enter the later year.
 For example, if your entry covers your Penn’s fiscal year of July 2022 through June 2023, you would enter “2023” for the year and the number of person-months.

 Is mentoring a trainee an example of a time commitment that must be reported in current and pending support?

 Mentoring activities that take place as part of your regular appointment at Penn do not need to be included in current and pending support.
 If an external source provides support for the mentoring activity, the external support and associated time commitment should be included in the current and pending support submission.

 What is the scope of “research endeavors” that must be reported in current and pending support?
 For example, a trainee’s research that will result in their dissertation is not part of the PI’s individual research endeavors, correct?
 Should only the research endeavors of an individual be reported and not all the research in their lab?

 “Research endeavors” refers to the endeavors of the individual.
 The current and pending support information that must be provided is all planned, pending, and current support that is either provided directly to the individual, or to the individual through Penn in support of that individual’s research endeavors.
 Therefore, a trainee’s research does not need to be reported.

 I am a subawardee on a proposal that was submitted by a prime organization to NSF.
-For current and pending support, should my organization list the total amount requested for our subaward, or should we list the total award amount for the overall proposal?
+For current and pending support, should Penn list the total amount requested for our subaward, or should we list the total award amount for the overall proposal?
 Should we include the objectives of the entire project or only those of Penn’s part of the project?

 The total amount requested or received by the subawardee organization (Penn) must be provided in Current and Pending Support and only the objectives of the Penn/subaward portion of the project should be included.